getpingback/frontend-challenge/README.md

   - **Tests**</br>
    You must implement some tests in your application.
 Those tests should run when the command `npm test` is prompted.
     We recommend you to use jest and maybe cypress.
-(But be free to use whatever you like).
+(Be free to use whatever you like).

 # Your Goal